 Public art plays a vital role in creating a sense of place within the community.
-The City of Subiaco is committed to delivering a diverse and vibrant public art program because we believe that public art is vital to community and cultural development.
-It contributes to a sense of identity and wellbeing by reflecting on Subiaco’s unique character, history and future aspirations.
+The City of Subiaco is committed to delivering a diverse and vibrant public art program to reflect Subiaco’s unique character, history and future aspirations.

 Public Art Policy

 The Public Art Policy sets out the City’s high level objectives in relation to public art, providing a framework for the development, funding, management and promotion of the public art collection.